Truong2003-tqd/German-credit-dataset-analysis-/README.md

 3 duration              0             1   20.9   12.1   4   12    18    24     72 ▇▇▂▁▁
 4 credit_amount         0             1 3271.
 2823.
 250 1366.
 2320.
 3972.
 18424 ▇▂▁▁▁
 ```
 The result returns no missing value after processing.
-Further, the bar graph of checking and saving accounts before and after the imputation shows insignificant interquartile and mean changes, though outlier concentration slightly increases.
+After the imputation, the distribution of the data is largely preserved.
+While the changes of medians and IQRs are insignificant, outlier concentration slightly increases, which is acceptable in an exploratory data analysis.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/15642f0b-1144-4355-b0bf-d895401a64c5" alt="Credit Category Distribution" width="600">
 </p>